 Expression of Interest Registration closes on the 19th of August 2019 or until all committees are full.

 Applying as a delegation will be possible at MaltMUN 2019 for all those travelling from abroad and must be done here.

 The minimum size of delegation catered for should consist of 2 people.
 A delegation must have at least 2 participating members, including Head Delegate.

-For now, prospective delegates and delegations are encouraged to register their interest via the Expression of Interest Applications found below.
-These early applicants will be guaranteed their first preference committee, on a first come first served basis, and provided that they pay their delegate fee in due course.
+Prospective delegates must first register their interest via the Expression of Interest Applications found below.
+Applicants will then be forwarded an invoice for payment and will be accepted to the Conference provided that they pay their delegate fee in due course.